konstructio/kubefirst/docs/kubefirst/overview.md

 ## Destroying

 Kubefirst also makes it easy to destroy a previsioned cluster.
-By calling the `kubefirst destroy` command, all provisioned resources are deleted.
+By calling the `kubefirst cluster destroy` command, all provisioned resources are deleted.
 This is a process that takes some minutes to be finished, since all created resources need to be properly destroyed.